 C – Those that understand the importance and therefore follow the guidelines.
 ‘Therefore’ is an important word here… They follow because they understand, not only because someone told them to.
 The action comes from their own self-interest.

 D – Those that know why following those instructions is important but don’t follow it anyway.
-I don’t know why people would act like this.
+I don’t know why people act like this.

-I would say that people from groups C and D are the most reasonable.
+People in groups C and D are the most reasonable.
 They are acting accordingly to what they know.

 Instructions that seem arbitrary are everywhere.
 The thing is, they are certainly not arbitrary.
 Someone came up with them and had a reason for it.
 We might not agree with the reason, but there must be an explanation for why someone decided to create such rule.
 Knowing the explanation would both make us feel better when following them and enable us to disagree with substantiation.